3 Days In Split Croatia: A Perfect Split Itinerary!

 Is Split in Croatia nice?

 Yes!
 Split is a very nice coastal city in Croatia!
 It is a wonderful mix of history, charm and elegance!
-I have stayed in Split many times and wouldn’t hesitate to stop again, and I’m very picky!!
+I have stayed in Split many times enroute to the islands of Hvar, Korcula or Vis and wouldn’t hesitate to stop again!

 3 Days In Split Croatia Itinerary!
 A Perfect 3 day Split Itinerary | Pin For Later